harshitkumar31/apollo-keys-issue/README.md

 Issue with the Query Plan :

-Call to subgraph A is not made with the key field "k2" and "field1" within type "E1" is never resolved.
+Call to subgraph B is not made with the key field `_prefetch_` for entity "C1"